Seattle Wrongful Termination Attorney

 Disclaimer: The information on this website does not, and is not intended to constitute legal advice.
 All information on this site is for general information purposes.
 No reader of this site should act or refrain from acting on the basis of information provided on this site without seeking legal advice from counsel.

 Ed Hones is an employment lawyer in Seattle, Washington, who represents victims of wrongful termination.
 The purpose of this page is to provide workers with an easy-to-digest legal framework for wrongful termination, and to also provide answers to common questions that workers have about wrongful termination lawsuits.
-If you believe you were a victim of wrongful termination, contact Hones Law for a free consultation.
+If you believe you were a victim of wrongful termination, contact Hones Law for a consultation.

 Overview of wrongful termination law in Washington